Secret of Mana: Contemporary reviews

 Electronic Gaming Monthly magazine's reviewers heavily praised the graphics, music, and multiplayer gameplay, saying that it had "some of the best music I've ever heard from a cartridge".
 They hoped that other companies would take the game's lead in adding multiplayer modes to role-playing games.
 Diehard GameFans review of the game named the multiplayer as the game's best component, with reviewer Kelly Rickards saying that while the graphics were nice, the multiplayer "made the game".
 GamePros review praised the graphics, plot, "first-rate gameplay" and "positively massive" world "dwarfing even Zelda", while stating the gameplay and multiplayer were "rough around the edges", concluding it to be "one of the finest action/RPGs" on the SNES.
-Nintendo Power called it an "Beautiful graphics and great depth of play" but criticizing the "unnecessarily long" sword powering-up and "awkward" item selection method.
+Nintendo Power said that it has "beautiful graphics and great depth of play" but criticized the "unnecessarily long" sword powering-up and "awkward" item selection method.
 SNES Force magazine praised the game's "superb" graphics, "fantastic" sounds and "revolutionary three-player mode".

 Secret of Mana was awarded Game of the Month in December 1993 and Best Role-Playing Game of 1993 by Electronic Gaming Monthly.
 In its annual Megawards, GameFan awarded it Best Action/RPG (SNES).
 GamePro gave it the award for Role-Playing Game of the Year, ahead of Lufia and Shadowrun as runners-up.